 Our needs for dog shampoo are slight.
 We only have one small dog.
 But she’s a cutie, let me tell ya!

-We had pet stains on our carpet.
-And even using a professional carpet cleaning service failed to remove that carpet stain.
-But this inexpensive homemade stain treatment worked.
+We found pet stains on our carpet.
+Even using a professional carpet cleaning service failed to permanently remove that carpet stain.
+But this inexpensive homemade stain treatment worked perfectly.
 And the stain never reappeared!

 When RancherMan & I bought this piece of NE Texas paradise we were enamored with the rich history of the property.
 Apparently over the decades it’s been home to several homesteads, I’m assuming one of the first was in the 1880’s when our barn was built!
 The most recent home was located at the front of our property but it burned down in the late 1950’s.
 We’ve discovered whispers of their past lives that they left behind – so amazing!